hikeventures/hikeventures.github.io/_posts/tidbits/2016-11-28-Outdoors-Tidbits-52.markdown

 ---

 Want to see your outdoor blog post here as well?
-Submit a link to your article [here](https://www.facebook.com/HikeVentures/) and it may appear here.
+Submit a link to your article [here](https://www.facebook.com/HikeVentures/) and we may publish it.
 Disclaimer: This article contains [affiliate links](http://www.hikeventures.com/about/).